recepcanaltinbag/trapo-seq/README.md

 ### Traposome Sequencing with Long Read Technologies

-trap-seq is a traposome sequencing pipeline for trap plasmid sequencing with long read technologies.
-The biggest advantage of the long read technology for traposome analysis is that it can read the plasmids as a whole, just one read can allow the complete capturing of mobile elements  that have trapped by the plasmid.
+trap-seq is a traposome sequencing pipeline for plasmid sequencing with long read technologies.
+The biggest advantage of the long read technology for traposome analysis is that it can read the plasmids as a whole, just one read can allow the complete sequence of the mobile elements  that have trapped by the plasmid.
 This also helps to obtain high throughput traposome data.

-First, it would be appropriate to examine the length and quality distributions of the reads to check fragmentation.
+First, assesing the quality of plasmid DNA library and the sequencing output is crucial.
+It would be appropriate to examine the length and quality distributions of the reads to check fragmentation.

 ## Input Data Analysis